abogadatos/dotfiles/README.md

 # dotfiles
 ### Neovim Dotfiles 🖥️

-@nechodev Neovim configuration!
+@abogadatos Neovim configuration!
 These dotfiles are tailored to enhance my coding experience with powerful plugins, sleek themes, and custom keybindings. ✨

 #### 🚀 Features
 - Lazy-loaded Plugins: Powered by lazy.nvim for faster startup ⚡